armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

   --password
 ```

-### 2. Enabling and configuring the Terraform integration with a BitBucket token
+## Enabling the Terraform Integration

-The Terraform Integration also needs access to the BitBucket token to download full
-Github directories hosting your Terraform templates.
+Enable the Terraform Integration:

 **Operator**